jeslaspravin/Cranberry/ReadMe.md

 # Cranberry Game Engine

-**Cranberry Game Engine** is my Personal hobby game engine.
+**Cranberry Game Engine** is my Personal hobby game engine, This is my first from scratch game engine.
 I work on this as best as I could during my holidays.

+Why is `Cranberry` the name?
+I was eating cranberry and checking Twitter for my daily dose of imposter syndrome.
+Then suddenly 💡 why not write my engine?
+I created the project while still eating the berries!

+## Requirement
+* Vulkan 1.3 supported hardware is required

 ## Instructions